mahmoudalrefaey/Deep-Learning-with-PyTorch-MaharaTech/resources.md

 5. **Crash Course by Eng.
 Abu Bakr Soliman, MSc**
    - A concise yet powerful crash course on PyTorch
    - [Course Link](https://www.youtube.com/watch?v=I9_gp4tErHY&t=3s)

----

-Let me know if you'd like to add tags, categories, or format it for a website or repo README!